Erasmus+ & SEMP: Informatics

 Requirements of the subject area Informatics at the TUM School of CIT

-Important remarks: These requirements always have to be met when choosing courses at the partner university, even if you need less than 20 ECTS to successfully complete your studies at the CIT.
+Important remark: The requirements of the partner university and the subject are Informatics at the TUM School of CIT always have to be met when choosing courses, even if you need less than 20 ECTS to successfully complete your studies at TUM.

 The Learning Agreement (LA) is the list of courses you would like to take at the partner university.
 It should be prepared well before the beginning of your studies abroad.
 As a learning agreement between the student, the TUM School of CIT, and the host university, the LA is the foundation for the later transfer of credits earned abroad.